Shadow and Flame: Filming

 Fake stones were added to Swinley Forest near Ascot, Berkshire, for the climactic fight sequence.

 Filming for the season began on October 3, 2022, under the working title LBP.
 Episodes were shot simultaneously based on the availability of locations and sets.
 Alex Disenhof returned from the first season to work with Brändström as director of photography.
 The production wrapped in early June 2023.

 Visual effects

 Visual effects for the episode were created by Industrial Light & Magic (ILM), DNEG, Outpost VFX, Rodeo FX, The Yard VFX, Midas VFX, Monsters Aliens Robots Zombies, Untold Studios, Atomic Arts, Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.

 Music

-A soundtrack album featuring composer Bear McCreary's score for the episode was released digitally on October 3, 2024.
-McCreary said the series' episodic albums contained "virtually every second of score" from their respective episodes.
+A soundtrack album featuring composer Bear McCreary's score was released digitally on October 3, 2024, containing "virtually every second of score" from the episode.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mutant and McCreary's label Sparks & Shadows.
 The box set was announced in October 2025, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: